Who are we?

 What is sensitive personal information?

-Sensitive personal information is data that consists of racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning an individual’s sex life or sexual orientation.
+Sensitive personal information is data that consists of racial or ethnic origin, political opinions, religious or philosophical beliefs, gender reassignment, trade union membership, genetic data, biometric data, data concerning health or data concerning an individual’s sex life or sexual orientation.

 Blood Cancer UK may use your personal information to help us deliver our charitable mission to beat blood cancer.
 We will always try to be as transparent and honest as possible regarding how we collect, use and store your personal information.
 Below we have summarised the different ways we may use your personal information, and our purposes for doing so.